enormandeau/stacks_workflow/99-doc/index.rst

 Stacks workflow tutorial
 ========================

-Made by Eric Normandeau with the collaboration of Thierry Gosselin, Jeremy Gaudin, Laura Benestan and Charles Perrier ***(C'Est ok avec toi??)**
+By Eric Normandeau with the collaboration of Thierry Gosselin, Jeremy Gaudin, Laura Benestan and Charles Perrier.

 Contents: